 Blood pumping through the circulatory system is under pressure, much like the water in the pipes of a house.
-And just as too much water pressure can damage pipes and faucets, high blood pressure can spell trouble.
+And just as too much water pressure can damage pipes and faucets, elevated blood pressure can spell trouble.
 Hypertension occurs when the force exerted against artery walls is abnormally high.

-Over time, the increased pressure can cause a wide range of problems.
+Over time, elevated pressure can cause a wide range of problems.
 Small bulges, called aneurysms, may form in blood vessels.
 The heart can become enlarged, increasing the danger of heart failure.
 Damage to blood vessels in the kidneys can cause them to fail.
 Because tiny blood vessels in the eyes are especially vulnerable to damage, hypertension can lead to vision problems and even blindness.

 Many factors can lead to high blood pressure.
 Clearly, diet plays a role.
 Too much salt, too little potassium, and too much alcohol have all been found to increase the risk of high blood pressure.
 Too much stress and too little physical activity both increase the danger of developing high blood pressure, as does being overweight or obese.
 And as with many chronic illnesses, high blood pressure also tends to run in families, suggesting that genetics plays a role.